isaacward1/AD-HomeLab/README.md

 2. Start VM  >  Choose "Windows 10 Pro"  >  Custom Install

 3. Go through the installation process.
-4. To test that DNS, DHCP, and NAT functions of the server are working properly, `ping google.com`.
+4. To test that DNS, DHCP, and NAT functions of the server are working properly: `ping google.com`.